Select Page

 About Paul and Adrian

-Paul is the CEO of the Bunya Peoples’ Aboriginal Corporation and has over 20 years’ experience working with Aboriginal communities to re-establish custodial roles for country.
-Paul has led the delivery of Aboriginal caring for country programs in Tasmania and Southern Queensland, has a Bachelor’s Degree in Environmental Science, and a range of qualifications in Program development and management, and group facilitation.
+Paul is the CEO of the Bunya Peoples’ Aboriginal Corporation (BPAC) and has over 20 years’ experience working with Aboriginal communities to re-establish custodial roles for country.
+Paul has led the delivery of Aboriginal caring for country programs in Tasmania and Southern Queensland, has a bachelor’s degree in environmental science, and a range of qualifications in program development and management, and group facilitation.

 Adrian is a proud Wakka Wakka man connected through the Darlo family line to the Bunya Mountains and Darling Downs.
-Adrian has years’ of experience working and walking on country for both BPAC and at a personal level.
-One of Adrians key objectives is to understand Phytophthora and its impact on country.
-Adrian has been working with Louise Shuey and others on soil sampling processes and monitoring potential infections in the Bunya forest for the last 2 and a half years.
+Adrian has years of experience working and walking on country for both BPAC and at a personal level.
+One of Adrian’s key objectives is to understand Phytophthora and its impact on country.
+Adrian has been working with Louise Shuey and others on soil sampling processes and monitoring potential infections in the Bunya forest for the last two and a half years.

 Northern Connections